How to choose the right platform for your blog

 But getting a self-hosted site through WordPress.org provides the most flexibility, freedom, and opportunity for growth.
 And let’s face it, you’re going to want to use this site to become a moneybags, and WordPress.org allows more freedom for turning your hard work into cold hard cash.

-This post was written by a staff member at Skillcrush.com.
+This post was written in part by a staff member at Skillcrush.com.
 I learned to code there.
 Cool, right?

 p.s.
 Do you want to learn more about WordPress?
-Check out this post that lists the WordPress plugins you can’t live without.
+Check out this post that lists the best security and back up plugins you can’t live without.